- The average cost of car insurance for a 65-year-old driver in Washington, D.C., is $2,076 per year for a full coverage policy.

 Cheapest car insurance companies for seniors in Washington, D.C.

-Find the cheapest full coverage car insurance rates in Washington, D.C., for drivers of different ages below.
+Here are the most affordable full coverage car insurance rates in Washington, D.C., for drivers of different ages:

 - Overall cheapest car insurance for seniors over 60: GEICO, $127 per month.